Snow-covered pine trees in a winter forest at sunrise

 The country’s IT and telecommunications sectors continue to grow steadily, supported by digital transformation initiatives and expanding internet penetration.
 Artificial intelligence, cloud computing, fintech infrastructure, and enterprise software development are among the fastest-growing segments.

-Government-backed initiatives such as the National Digital Economy Policy have further accelerated infrastructure development, startup incubation, and digital education.
 Private coding academies and university programs continuously feed the market with technically trained graduates.

 This is not an early-stage ecosystem experimenting with technology.
 It is a mature and expanding market producing globally competitive engineers.